 3. Help Employees Focus on Their Strengths

 The larger the company, the more challenging it is to apply the “one-size-fits-all” approach.
-Business outcomes depend on the effectiveness, and you can’t know someone’s strengths or weaknesses without a proper employee performance review.
+Business outcomes depend on effectiveness; you can’t know someone’s strengths or weaknesses without a proper employee performance review.

 It’s not just about pinpointing an employee’s qualities.
-According to PWC, 72% of employees under 30 years of age report that they prefer receiving feedback daily or weekly.
+According to PWC, 72% of employees under 30 report that they prefer receiving feedback daily or weekly.

 That means that 72% of young employees aren’t sure if what they are doing is right or wrong.
 They require constructive feedback conversation not just to perform better but also to grow.
 By giving feedback, you take a future-focused approach where you nurture your young employees.

-Furthermore, you can make better decisions on who does what by talking to them.
+Furthermore, talking to employees can help you make better decisions about who does what.
 A great example is news outlets.
 Assigning article topics randomly is far less efficient than knowing employees’ interests and assigning tasks.

 4. Supports Growth & Pinpoint Top Talent